 As consumers become more desensitized to and unexcited about the traditional forms of marketing, it’s important to spark conversation and communication with the consumer.
 Blogs are the perfect form of communicating with the customer.
 It also opens the opportunity to build a whole content marketing strategy around that form of communication.

 When other articles refer to your content and provide a backlink to your site, Google notices and recognizes you as more of a credible source on the topic.
 Thus, your ranking and domain authority increase!
-Outsource the writing to an essay writing service like EduBirdie for help.
+You can even outsource the writing.

 Blogging is marketing packaged in a much more valuable manner as opposed to just pitching the product or service directly to the consumer.
 Information and discourse about membership at your gym build more value than a simple pitch through an ad.
 It raises more awareness for your business’s brand and gives the reader more information about how a membership there could be beneficial for them.